Multi-step Steady-State Measurements of Low Permeability Using Series Circuit with A Reference Rock Sample: Conclusions

 \section{Conclusions}

 A novel method (i.e., MSSS method) using multi-step steady-state measurements is proposed to measure the low gas/liquid permeability in unconventional rock sample.
 The challenging measurement of tiny mass flux is avoided in the MSSS method based on the mass conservation principle in a series circuit with a reference rock sample.
-The MSSS method is simpler, cheaper, more accurate and efficient than the traditional methods for steady-state measurements.
+The MSSS method is simpler, cheaper, more accurate and efficient than the traditional methods for steady-state measurements, and robust for different sample sizes.
 The features of the MSSS method are summarized as follows:

 The principle, theory and mechanism of the MSSS method are exactly the same as those of the traditional steady-state measurements and thus the validity of the MSSS method is guaranteed.
 Compared to the traditional methods, the MSSS method allows using smaller pressure difference across the targeted rock sample and thus is more accurate in studying the dependence of permeability on the pore pressure for gas flow problems.